Recipe: Danish Æblekage – Traditional Danish apple dessert

 Æblekage, traditional Danish apple dessert

-If you are using breadcrumbs: Melt a little butter in a frying pan and add breadcrumbs and a tablespoon of sugar.
-Toss it around until the breadcrumbs are golden brown.
+Melt a little butter in a frying pan, add breadcrumbs and a spoonful of sugar, and toast until golden.

 Recipe: Æblekage – Traditional Danish apple dessert